FrenzelGmbH/qlik/README.md

-ADMIN -- the backend part, for developers and advanced users only ANALYSEN -- the frontend part, for advanced and normal users CONSOLE -- the console, tiny tools that will help you to automatise tasks DOCS -- General docs about this repository
+ADMIN -- the backend part, for developers and advanced users only ANALYSEN -- the frontend part, for advanced and normal users CONSOLE -- the console, tiny tools that will help you to automatise tasks DEPLOYMENT -- default target for all exports from within qlikview (optional nprinting) DOCS -- general docs about this repository
+VERSIONING -- this will hold all config files that will be managed within versioning tools like git
 ```

 ## Author